 Our emergence as a species is connected with our capacity for reflective attention.
 The ability to discern information in our environment and to think about it reflectively and imaginatively—instead of reflexively and automatically—set us on a trajectory that resulted in the creation of complex information societies.
 As we became dependent on the ancient ICTs of writing and textual artifacts, libraries were developed in diverse contexts to enable the discovery, use, creation, and sharing of knowledge.

-To manage attention and information, libraries begin with an intention to configure an intellectual ordering of reality represented by textual expression of knowledge.
+To manage attention and information, libraries begin with an intention to configure an intellectual ordering of reality represented by textual expressions of knowledge.
 This goal, defined by particular communities, involves the selection and collection of texts judged worthy of attention.
 It also involves the mediation of access to this collection—as well as the broader context for discovery a library curates—through social and technological systems that enable human agency within an information environment.

 Library intentions, selections, and mediations have changed and grown in complexity as ICTs have changed.
 The digital transformation of libraries—the integration of digital ICTs into library resources, services, and spaces—has been underway for decades.
 Libraries automated many technical operations in the 1960s, including cataloging, acquisitions, resource management, and circulation.
 In the 1970s, through collaborative consortia and networked computers, libraries developed automated processes for information exchange.
 Libraries created new automated discovery and retrieval services through online public catalogs and remote databases in the 1980s.
 By the end of twentieth century, libraries were providing online access to local as well as global resources.
 As they were digitizing information resources and services, librarians also developed the concept and practice of information literacy—which enables people to identify information needs and find, evaluate, and use information to fulfill those needs.
 Over the last twenty years, digital resources, services, and spaces have become thoroughly integrated into most libraries.